On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 \section{Equivariant stable homotopy theory}

 We will work in the category of equivariant orthogonal spectra~\cite{MR1806878,MR1922205}.
 In this section we survey some of the main properties of the theory and establish some notation.
 The definitions, proofs, constructions, and other details are explained in Appendices~\ref{sec:equiv-orth-spectra} and~\ref{sec:homot-theory-equiv}.
-The reader is also referred to the survey of Greenlees and May~\cite{MR1361893} for an overview of equivariant stable homotopy theory, and for further references.
+The reader is also referred to the books of tom Dieck~\cite{MR889050,TtD:TGRT}, and the survey of Greenlees and May~\cite{MR1361893} for an overview of equivariant stable homotopy theory, and for further references.

+We set up the basics of equivariant stable homotopy theory in the framework of {\em homotopical category} in the sense of~\cite{dwyer04:_homot}.
+A homotopical category is a pair $(\cat C, \cat W)$ consisting of a category $\cat C$ and a collection $\cat W$ of morphisms in $\cat C$ called {\em weak equivalences} containing all identity maps, and satisfying the ``two out of six property'' that in the situation

+if $v u$ and $w v$ are in $\mathcal W$ then so are $u$, $v$, $w$, and $v w u$.
+Any class $\cat W$ defined as the collection of morphisms $u$ taken to isomorphisms by some fixed functor automatically satisfies this property.
+This holds in particular when $\cat W$ consists of the weak equivalences in a model category structure.
+In this situation we will say that the model structure {\em refines} the homotopical category structure, and that the homotopical category is {\em completed} to a model category structure.

+Associated to a homotopical category $(\cat C, \cat W)$ is the homotopy category $\ho\cat C$ and the functor $\cat C\to\ho\cat C$, characterized uniquely up to unique isomorphism by the following universal property: for every category $\cat D$, and every functor $F:\cat C\to \cat D$ taking the stable weak equivalences as isomorphisms, there is a unique functor $\ho \cat C\to D$ making the diagram

+commute.
+See~\S\ref{sec:categories-with-weak-2} for more on the theory of homotopical categories, for a description of the issues that arise when doing homotopy theory in a homotopical category, the techniques for dealing with them, and for an explanation of the notion of left ($\lder$) and right ($\rder$) derived functors appearing in the discussion below.